ToadNetwork/Docs/guides/how-to-swap.md

 Once the transaction on BSC is successful, your will return to the "Swap" window, and you'll notice that the amount of each token on the display has been updated to reflect your balance.

+{% hint style="success" %}
 Congrats!
 You have managed to perform your first swap on PADSwap.
-You can continue your journey by providing liquidity and start farming on PADSwap.
+You can continue your journey by providing liquidity ([how-to-provide-liquidity.md](how-to-provide-liquidity.md "mention")) and start farming ([how-to-farm.md](how-to-farm.md "mention")) on PADSwap.
+You can also read more about [padswap](../products/padswap/ "mention").
+{% endhint %}